geerlingguy/raspberry-pi-dramble/README.md

 A cluster of servers, in my hand, at the presentation.
 With blinking LEDs!

+## Specs

+  - 20 ARMv7 CPU Cores
+  - 4.5 GHz combined compute power
+  - 5 GB RAM
+  - 80 GB microSD-based storage
+  - 64 GB SSD-based storage
+  - 1 Gbps network with mixed 10/100 and Gigabit connectivity

+As you can see from the above specs; it takes 5+ Raspberry Pis to equal the capacity of one moderate workstation nowadays.
+Raspberry Pis are not the most economical or power-saving way to build Drupal infrastructure, but they are great for educational purposes, and it's a fun project to build 'bare metal' infrastructure with your own hands!

 ## Getting the Pis (and other accessories)

 For the Dramble, I purchased the following: